bezurn004/Obsi-Forge-Apedia/Oracles/Factions/OCL_Faction-Relations.md

 ^table-ISSF-Core1-0-OclFactionInfluence

 ## Oracle: Faction Relationship
+> [!mechanics]- | Roll > %%GetDice%% | Guidance
-Don’t overload your campaign with factions.
+> Don’t overload your campaign with factions.
 Instead, focus on your interactions and entanglements with members of a few interesting factions.
 Then, when you have a question about the relationship of one faction to another, use this table.
 The result is the commonly understood connection between those factions.
-Further investigations or events may reveal a deeper or alternate truth.
+Further investigations or events may reveal a deeper or alternate truth. ^guidance-OclFactionRelationship

 | 1d100 | Result |
 |:---:|:--- |